 We have lots of resources for pet parents struggling to house-train their pooch:

 - How To House Train A Dog for Free

 - How To Housetrain an Adult Dog 101 – A Step-by-Step Video Guide

 - 20 Puppy Potty Training Hacks and Tricks

 - 8 Basic Tips for Potty Training A Puppy

-Fizzion Pet Stain and Odor Remover is my go-to commercial product for how to get dog pee smell out of carpet.
-It is safe to use on furniture, flooring, carpet and fabric.
-It uses the power of CO2 to remove all protein-based stains, which includes dog urine.
-The power of CO2 breaks the proteins apart, and then safe-but-powerful surfactants (soap) is released to remove all evidence of a stain.
+Fizzion Pet Stain and Odor Remover is my go-to commercial product for how to get the dog pee smell out of the carpet.
+It is safe to use on furniture, flooring, carpet, and fabric.
+It uses the power of CO2 to remove all protein-based stains, which include dog urine.
+The power of CO2 breaks the proteins apart, and then safe-but-powerful surfactants (soap) are released to remove all evidence of a stain.

 If you'd like more information about Fizzion, check out my detailed product review here.
 If you're going to purchase a commercial cleaning product, be sure to choose an enzymatic cleaner that will break down the particles of the urine to completely remove the stain and get rid of the odor.
 You don't want to waste money on a cleaner that just masks the smell.